 Hence, they build up mercury through time.
 Therefore, limit ingesting sushi tuna up to two times within a week.

 Mercury poisoning can result in muscle wasting and memory problems.
 It can also lead to tremors, irritability, tingling, and numbness.

-The millions of plastic particles floating in the world’s oceans are also contaminants.
+Another environmental concern is the presence of microplastics in the oceans, which can be ingested by marine life.
 These particles are called microplastics.
 They form when bigger plastic objects like shopping bags degrade.